muzkkir/CTFFriday_2020_July_W1/README.md

 ## Third Flag

 <kbd>![alt text](images/20.png)</kbd>

-As the HINT suggest So I started look for "dj" word.
+As the HINT suggests So I started looking for a "dj" word.
-However most of attemps are failed at first.
+However, most of the attempts are failed at first.

 <kbd>![alt text](images/21.png)</kbd>